Johannestegner/node-continual/README.md

 But I would really recommend writing your own, its super simple, and its a bit more customisable than using my example scripts...
 So how to do it?

+For description on how to implement a job, check out the following [Wiki](https://github.com/Johannestegner/node-continual/wiki/Create-Jobs) entry.
+For description on how to implement a notifier, check out the following [Wiki](https://github.com/Johannestegner/node-continual/wiki/Create-Notifier) entry.

 Check the [MakeYourOwn.md](MakeYourOwn.md) File for detailed description on how to do it!

+## Planned and in dev.

+Planned new features can be found in the issue tracker under either `feature` or `enhancement` tags.

+##### Request!
+If there is any changes you wish to see, please add a request in the issue tracker, or even write it yourself and create a pull request!

 ## Remarks